companje/companje.nl/pages/apache.md

     exit 1
 fi

+if [ `id -u` -ne 0 ]; then
+    echo "Error: Please run this script with 'sudo'" exit 1 fi

 if [[ $1 != *.hualab.nl ]] ; then
     echo 'Error: not a valid subdomain: $1' exit 1